Chapter 7 Analysis covariates

 7.2.6 Vegetation productivity

-MODIStools is an R interface to the MODIS Land Products Subsets web services.
-It allows for easy access to ‘MODIS’ time series directly to your computer!
+modisfast is an R package designed for easy and fast downloads of MODIS Land products, VIIRS Land products, and GPM (Global Precipitation Measurement Mission) Earth Observation data.
+It allows for easy access to time series data accross large spatial extents directly to your computer!
 These are the data layers commonly used to extract normalized difference vegetation index (NDVI) and Enhanced Vegetation Index (EVI) information.
-When using MODIStools you should reference:
+When using modisfast you should reference:

 Let’s load the package: